Hybrid Exchange Measurement-Based Qubit Operations in Semiconductor Double Quantum Dot Qubits: Hybrid Exchange-Measurement Graph Protocol

 \subsection{Qubit Model: Magnetic gradients}

-In the first protocol, the qubits considered are assumed to be Si DQD spin qubits charged with two electrons, one in each dot in a charge-0 singlet-triplet $\ket{s}(\ket{t_0})=(\ket{\uparrow\downarrow}\pm\ket{\downarrow\uparrow})/\sqrt{2}$ configuration isolated by an external magnetic $B_0$ field operating at its symmetric operation point (SOP)\cite{reed2016reduced}.
-We assume that in the idle state there is no exchange interaction between the two dots.
+In the first protocol, the qubits considered are assumed to be Si DQD spin qubits charged with two electrons, one in each dot in a $m_z=0$ singlet-triplet $\ket{s}(\ket{t_0})=(\ket{\uparrow\downarrow}\pm\ket{\downarrow\uparrow})/\sqrt{2}$ configuration lifted from the $m_z=\pm1$ triplet states $\ket{t_+}(\ket{t_-})=\ket{\uparrow\uparrow}(\ket{\downarrow\downarrow})$ by an external magnetic $B_0$ field.
 Additionally, the qubits are assumed to experience static magnetic field gradients, implemented by micromagnets\cite{mcneil2010localized}, or engineered $g$-factors\cite{ruskov2018electron,harvey2019spin}, across the two dots.
-These allow for exchange-only $CZ$ gates to be implemented between two tunnel-coupled qubits in the limit of weak tunneling $t_{ij}\ll E_c$ (where $t_{ij}$ is the tunnel coupling between dots $i$ and $j$, $E_c$ is the charging energy of the dots) and the exchange-interaction $J_{ij}$ between the dots satisfies $J_{ij}\ll B_0$.
+This allows for exchange-based $CZ$ gates to be implemented between two tunnel-coupled qubits in the limit of weak tunneling $t_{ij}\ll E_c$ (where $t_{ij}$ is the tunnel coupling between dots $i$ and $j$, $E_c$ is the charging energy of the dots) and the exchange-interaction $J_{ij}$ between the dots satisfies $J_{ij}\ll B_0$.
 In this limit the exchange interaction between dots is given by $J_{ij}=4t_{ij}^2/E_c$.
 This is described for two qubits coupled linearly by the following exchange effective Hamiltonian (assuming $\hbar=1$ throughout)\cite{wardrop2014exchange}

 where $\mu$ is the Bohr magneton, $\Delta_{ij}=B_i-B_j$ are the intra-qubit magnetic field gradients where $B_i$ is the magnetic field experienced by the $i^{\text{th}}$ dot, and $\tilde{B}$ is given as